 Normally we would be all about getting people direct cash, both on principle and as that’s what’s usually most needed.
 But with everything going on around COVID, it can take a lot of phoning and driving to be able to source things as so many stores have bare shelves.
 Also people need to rest and protect themselves from COVID exposure, as people in the street community are high risk for COVID complications.

 Everyone’s situation is different but there are also some basics that people need.
-You can donate cash online to help outreach organizations give maximum flexibility to buy street community survival supplies, or you can donate the supplies.
+You can donate cash online to help outreach organizations give maximum flexibility to buy street community survival supplies, or some are able to take donated supplies (we took donated supplies for a while, but with minimal storage space and a lot of people dropping off junk, this was not sustainable).

 Another way to support getting survival supplies out to people is to find ways to get supplies at a discounted price (or free) — that way supply funding can stretch farther.
-If your workplace has been shut down so already-purchased water jugs or cleaning supplies are no longer needed, we’ll be happy to get them out into community where they can better be used.
-And if you have connections with businesses that want to donate, please contact us.
-We are especially interested in connections with home-brewers as alcohol withdrawal can result in seizures and death, and it is unsustainable to pay retail prices.
+Maybe your workplace has been shut down so already-purchased water jugs or cleaning supplies are no longer needed — if so try calling one of the groups that is on the ground, to get them out into community where they can better be used.
+And if you have connections with businesses that want to donate, please contact us and we’re happy to try to connect them to grassroots groups & organizations that might be able to use them.
+We are especially interested in connections with home-brewers to support a new community-based alcohol program, as alcohol withdrawal can result in seizures and death, and it is unsustainable to pay retail prices.

 shift perception about what can be done